The ABC’s of TSC (Tuberous Sclerosis Complex)

-Skin lesions, including those found on the face, body and nails, are found in almost all individuals with TSC.
+Skin lesions, including those found on the face, body and nails, are found in almost all individuals with Tuberous Sclerosis Complex (TSC).
 The earliest sign may be white or light-colored skin patches which are best seen under ultraviolet light.
 As a child grows older, a characteristic facial rash that often resembles acne (facial angiofibromas) may develop across the nose and cheeks.

-Tumors and cysts of the kidney are common among people who have tuberous sclerosis complex.
+Tumors and cysts of the kidney are common among people who have Tuberous Sclerosis Complex (TSC).
 Cysts are usually small in size and number and cause few problems; however, a small number of patients will develop symptoms similar to polycystic kidney disease.

 Benign kidney tumors called angiomyolipomas (AML’s) are made up of vascular tissue, smooth muscle, and fat.
 They usually grow very slowly and may not be problematic until young adulthood.
 Afinitor (everolimus) is used to treat angiomyolipomas.

 Larger kidney lesions can cause bleeding and pain and may require surgical intervention.